 - 1. The District uses an applicant's credit history or report from a consumer reporting agency only when a satisfactory credit history is an established bona fide occupational requirement of a particular position. - 2.
+The District does not screen applicants based on their current or prior wages or salary histories, including benefits or other compensation, by requiring that the wage or salary history satisfy minimum or maximum criteria.

-The District does not ask an applicant or applicant's previous employers about claim(s) made or benefit(s) received under the Workers' Compensation Act. - 3.
-The District does not request of an applicant or employee access in any manner to his or her personal online account, such as social networking websites, including a request for passwords to such accounts. - 4.
+- 3. The District does not request or require a wage or salary history as a condition of being considered for employment, being interviewed, continuing to be considered for an offer of employment, an offer of employment, or an offer of compensation. - 4.
+The District does not request or require an applicant to disclose wage or salary history as a condition of employment. - 5.
+The District does not ask an applicant or applicant's current or previous employers about wage or salary history, including benefits or other compensation. - 6.
+The District does not ask an applicant or applicant's previous employers about claim(s) made or benefit(s) received under the Workers' Compensation Act. - 7.
+The District does not request of an applicant or employee access in any manner to his or her personal online account, such as social networking websites, including a request for passwords to such accounts. - 8.
 The District provides equal employment opportunities to all persons.
 See policy 5:10, Equal Employment Opportunity and Minority Recruitment.